Achilles and Patroclus: Classical views in antiquity

 Since the 5th century BC, Greek writing has dealt with the nature of the relationship between Achilles and Patroclus.
 The majority of extant works from this period portray the pair as lovers, whether the works are retelling their myth or interpreting their portrayal as written in the Iliad.
 Because the Iliad never explicitly states the nature of the pair's relationship, there was long-standing debate over textual interpretation, even though there are limited extant works which argue that they were not lovers.
 Writers who argued most forcefully that the relationship involves sex and same-sex love include Aeschylus, Plato, and Aeschines.
 Xenophon is the most notable source to refute this portrayal, claiming that the relationship is not erotic.

 In Athens, the relationship was often viewed as being both sexual and pederastic.
 The Greek custom of paiderasteia between members of the same sex, typically men, was a political, intellectual, and sometimes sexual relationship.
 Its ideal structure consisted of an older erastes (lover, protector), and a younger eromenos (the beloved).
 The age difference between partners and their respective roles (either active or passive) was considered to be a key feature.
 Writers that assumed a pederastic relationship between Achilles and Patroclus, such as Plato and Aeschylus, were then faced with a problem of deciding who must be more active and play the role of the erastes.
 When classical writers labeled their roles, they mostly characterized Achilles as the erastes and Patroclus as the eromenos, although Plato notably flips this characterization.
 The pair didn't neatly fit into expected pederasty roles, and pederasty may not have been a common institution at the time the Iliad was written, making this a subject of debate.

 Aeschylus

-Aeschylus makes the relationship between Achilles and Patroclus the center of his lost tragedy The Myrmidons (5th century BC), explicitly casting the relationship as homoerotic, pederastic, and sexual.
+Aeschylus makes the relationship between Achilles and Patroclus the center of his lost trilogy The Myrmidons (5th century BC), explicitly casting the relationship as homoerotic, pederastic, and sexual.
 Aeschylus assigned Achilles the role of erastes or protector (since he had avenged his lover's death, even though the gods told him it would cost him his own life), and assigned Patroclus the role of eromenos.
 Achilles publicly laments Patroclus' death, addressing the corpse and criticizing him for letting himself be killed.
 In a surviving fragment of the play, Achilles speaks of "the reverent company" of Patroclus' thighs and how Patroclus was "ungrateful for many kisses."